Themaister/muFFT/README.md

 ## Performance

-muFFT is very performant and is competitive with highly optimized libraries like FFTW3 and FFmpeg/libavcodec FFT on tested hardware.
+muFFT is written for performance and is usually competitive with highly optimized libraries like FFTW3 and FFmpeg/libavcodec FFT.
 See [Benchmark](#benchmark) for how to run your own benchmarks.

 muFFT is designed with moderate size FFTs in mind.
 Very large FFTs which don't fit in cache could be better optimized by designing for cache utilization and tiny FFTs (N = 2, 4, 8) don't have special handcoded vectorized transforms.

+muFFT does not need to run micro benchmarks ahead of time to determine optimal FFT decompositions, as is supported in more sophisticated FFT libraries.
+Reasonable decompositions are found statically.

 ## License

-muFFT is licensed under the permissive MIT license.
+The muFFT library is licensed under the permissive MIT license, see COPYING and preambles in source files for more detail.

 Note that the `mufft_bench` and `mufft_test` binaries link against FFTW3 for verification purposes, a GPLv2+ library.
 If you choose to distribute either of these binaries, muFFT source must be provided as well.